Skip to Main Content

 • Completion and documentation of all field-based coursework and hours;

-• Successful completion of EDEC/EDUC/EDMS/EDSE 30001: Professional Practice Seminar; and
+• Successful completion of course/EDUC/EDMS/EDSE 30001: Professional Practice Seminar; and

 • Demonstration of high professional, ethical and relational standards of behavior, appropriate emotional control, and communication (oral, written and technological) with adults, children and fellow students.

 Applications for clinical teaching are due by February 1 for fall clinical teaching and September 1 for spring clinical teaching.
-The Teacher Education Program admissions committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation).
-Any exception to these clinical teaching standards must be approved by the program faculty and the college dean and/or the college’s Texas Education Agency approved educator preparation program designee.
+EPP admissions committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation).
+Any exception to these clinical teaching standards must be approved by the program faculty and the college dean and/or the college’s Texas Education Agency approved EPP designee.

 Accelerated Master's Option